Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	to follow based on their file extension.
 Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF based [[!MPEGCMAF]] for .cmf[v.a.m.t], or [[!MPEGDASH]] for .mpd or HLS [[!RFC8216]] for .m3u8.
 Alternatively .ts based files follow [[!MPEG2TS]].
-Note that MPEG-2 TS is a commonly used format today, and supported as ingest format.
-However we expect it gradually phased out in the coming 5 years.
+Note that MPEG-2 TS is also included for compatiblity with HLS.
-	For consistency between profiles and DASH and HLS segments based on [[!MPEGCMAF]] based media objects would be preferred.
+   NOTE: using MPEG-2 TS will break consitency with interface 1 which uses CMAF container format structure

     Table 6:
    <table class="def">